AbhiXverse/Solidity-journey/Day 04/Solidity Notes.md

 Events & Logging :-

 - Events helps track changes in a contract without using storage (save gas)
-- the frontend (or indexers like chainlink/ thegraph) listens for events E.g:
+- the frontend (or indexers like Chainlink/ Thegraph) listens for events E.g:
 ```
   contract EventExample {